Hyprr (Howdoo) (UDOO) Price Hits $0.0424 on Major Exchanges

-Hyprr (Howdoo) (CURRENCY:UDOO) traded flat against the U.S. dollar during the twenty-four hour period ending at 16:00 PM ET on February 2nd.
-In the last seven days, Hyprr (Howdoo) has traded flat against the U.S. dollar.
-Hyprr (Howdoo) has a total market cap of $18.72 million and $256,712.00 worth of Hyprr (Howdoo) was traded on exchanges in the last day.
-One Hyprr (Howdoo) coin can currently be purchased for $0.0424 or 0.00000067 BTC on popular exchanges.
+Hyprr (Howdoo) (CURRENCY:UDOO) traded flat against the dollar during the one day period ending at 0:00 AM Eastern on February 6th.
+Over the last seven days, Hyprr (Howdoo) has traded flat against the dollar.
+Hyprr (Howdoo) has a market capitalization of $18.72 million and $256,712.00 worth of Hyprr (Howdoo) was traded on exchanges in the last 24 hours.
+One Hyprr (Howdoo) coin can now be bought for $0.0424 or 0.00000067 BTC on exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.